HiTechGen/Ani2Cmd/README.md

 • <b>New</b> Escape menu:

-⇒ User can now return to the homepage menu by pressing 'esc' button.
+⇒ User can now return to homepage menu by pressing 'esc' button.

 • <b>New</b> Rewind & Fast Forward function: